Mamasa Regency: Post-independence era

 Mamasa Regency used to be part of Polewali Mamasa Regency, a former Indonesian Regency that used to be part of South Sulawesi but later became part of West Sulawesi province.
-In 2002, the regency was split into two smaller regencies: Polewali Mandar Regency which is located on the sea-side region, and Mamasa Regency on the mountain area.
-Polewali Mandar is mainly inhabited by the Mandar ethnic group, while Mamasa is home to the Mamasa people, who are related to the ethnic group Mamasa.
+In 2002, the regency was split into two smaller regencies: Polewali Mandar Regency which is located to the south (including the coastal region), and Mamasa Regency in the north (the mountain area).
+Polewali Mandar Regency is mainly inhabited by the Mandar ethnic group, while Mamasa Regency is home to the Mamasa people, who are related to the ethnic group Mamasa.

 Tana Toraja Regency on eastern border of Mamasa Regency.

 Geography

 The Mamasa Regency is located at an altitude of 600–2,000 metres above sea level.
-The West Sulawesi Province, with 6 regencies including Mamasa Regency, lies on the west side of Sulawesi Island (formerly called Celebes).
-Within the West Sulawesi Province, the Mamasa Regency lies on the central-west side, with Mamuju Regency to its north and northwest, Majene Regency on the southwest, and Polewali Mandar Regency to the southwest.
+The West Sulawesi Province, with six regencies including Mamasa Regency, lies on the west side of the island of Sulawesi (formerly called Celebes).
+Within the West Sulawesi Province, the Mamasa Regency lies on the east-central side, with Mamuju Regency to its north and northwest, Majene Regency on the southwest, and Polewali Mandar Regency to the south.
 The entire east side of Mamasa Regency has a border with the South Sulawesi Province, mostly with the Tana Toraja Regency and a small southeastern border with Pinrang Regency.